 You can order momos (dumplings), potatoes, pasta, sandwiches, coffee, apple pie, and even cheesecake at 4,900 meters in Gokyo.
 The higher you go, the greater the cost.
 A good way to judge if a place is expensive or not is to look at the price of their Dal Baht (which is one of the more expensive items on the menus).

-Check out the details of each place we teahouse we stayed and ate at in our Full Itinerary.
-Hint: We'll tell you which ones have the best food!
+Wanna know where to get the best food on the EBC trek?
+(And the MOST AMAZING brownies ever?!)
+Of course you do!
+Check out the details of the teahouses we stayed and ate at in our Full Itinerary because we'll tell you which ones have the best food!

-Tip: After a certain point on the trail, there is a “no kill zone”, meaning all meat needs to be carried in on foot.
-We stayed vegetarians for the entire trek because people can get sick after eating meat on the trail.
+Money Saving Tip: Go vegetarian for your Everest Base Camp trek and save money.
+After a certain point on the trail, there is a “no kill zone”, meaning all meat needs to be carried in on foot...
+This can sometimes lead to not as sanitary conditions.
+We stayed vegetarians for the entire trek because we heard people can get sick after eating meat on the trail.
 This worked out nicely for our wallets as well because the veggie dishes are typically cheaper.

 The 2,000 rupees ($18.88 USD) TIMS cards registers your information into a database in case of any emergency happens in the region and the 3,600 rupees ($32.09 USD) National Park Permit lets you enter the Khumbu National Park which starts just before Monjo on your first day on the Itinerary.

-Other miscellaneous expenses will be medications (like Diamox, amoxicillin, electrolytes packets, and throat lozenges), toilet paper, showers and souvenirs on the way down.
+Other miscellaneous expenses will be medications (like Diamox, amoxicillin, electrolytes packets, and throat lozenges), toilet paper, showers, Wi-Fi, charging electronics and souvenirs on the way down.

 There are very few luxuries on the trek, so when we found places with baked goods or real coffee, we kind of splurged a bit.
 Expect to pay around $3 USD for a piece of cake and the same for an Americano.